 Sebastian Perez is a Ph.D. candidate in American Studies writing his dissertation on the visual and popular culture of the Puerto Rican diaspora.
 His interdisciplinary work finds its home within the fields of American Studies, Latina/o Studies, Urban Studies, and Cultural Studies.
 A Mellon Mays fellow and Yale undergraduate (PC ‘10), Sebastian is committed to enriching the intellectual and social lives of students as they navigate the demands of undergraduate life.

-Kate is a Morse junior from Bloomington, Indiana, the setting of the cycling movie Breaking Away.
-An Anthropology major following a pre-medical track, she focuses on women’s health and how underserved populations are treated in the healthcare system.
-Kate runs varsity cross country and track, but makes time for baking, crafting, watching Stranger Things and Parks and Rec, singing folk music, and eating as much ice cream as New Haven has to offer.
+Kate is senior in Pauli Murray College from Bloomington, Indiana.
+An Anthropology major, she focuses on women’s health and how underserved populations are treated in the healthcare system.
+She is currently writing her senior thesis on the opioid epidemic in her home state, after doing ethnographic research there this past summer.
+Kate runs varsity cross country and track, but finds time for crafting, watching Rick and Morty, and singing folk music.

-Josh Tranen is an American Studies major with a concentration in queer literature, theory, and culture.
-At Yale, he tutors in the Writing Center, edits the Weekend section of the Yale Daily News and interns with the Yale University Press.
-In his free time, Josh reads and writes creative nonfiction.
+Josh Tranen is a final semester senior majoring in American Studies.
+He is currently writing his senior thesis essay on black gay male AIDS activism.
+At Yale, he tutors in the Writing Center, previously edited at the Yale Daily News, and interns with the Yale University Press.
+In his free time, he stalks Twitter.